sc-ventures/cloudbreak-documentation/docs/recipes.md

 Although Cloudbreak lets you provision clusters in the cloud based on custom Ambari blueprints, Cloudbreak provisioning options don't consider all possible use cases.
 For that reason, we introduced recipes.

-A recipe is a script that runs on all nodes of a selected node group before or after the Ambari cluster installation.
+A recipe is a script that runs on all nodes of a selected node group at a specific time.
 You can use recipes for tasks such as installing additional software or performing advanced cluster configuration.
 For example, you can use a recipe to put a JAR file on the Hadoop classpath.

-When creating a cluster, you can optionally upload one or more "recipes" (custom scripts) and they will be executed on a specific host group at a specified time.
 Available recipe execution times are:

 * Before Ambari server start
 * After Ambari server start
 * After cluster installation
 * Before cluster termination

+You can upload your recipes to Cloudbreak via the UI or CLI.
+Then, when creating a cluster, you can optionally attach one or more "recipes" and they will be executed on a specific host group at a specified time.

 ### Writing Recipes